HaukeBartsch/graph_matching_for_data_dictionary_harmonization/README.md

 # graph_matching_for_data_dictionary_harmonization
-Provide methods to automatically match entries in a data dictionary based on structure between items
+Provide methods to automatically match entries in a data dictionary based on structure between items.

 ## Task

 Given are two data dictionaries A, and B, and example data for both.
 We are looking for a match between the items in the two data dictionaries so that compatible items are grouped together.

 For example let data dictionary A be the data dictionary from the HCP project and data dictionary B be the data dictionary from the ABCD study.
 Create an item to item mapping for each item in A to an item in B.

+We do not want to rely on participants data that are in both projects.
+The method should work with pseudonymized and anonymized data.

 ### Trivial